VELA-CLARA-software/Software/Apps/MagnetTable/compiling_momentum_calc.md

 4. Open a command prompt.
 Run `"C:\Program Files (x86)\Microsoft Visual Studio 9.0\Common7\Tools\vsvars32.bat"`.
 5. Run **f2py** to compile the code.
 In the `magnet-table` folder: `python "C:\Program Files (x86)\Miniconda2\Scripts\f2py.py" -c --fcompiler=gnu95 -m calcMomentum momentum_calc.f90`

+For Linux, it's a lot easier.
+Assuming Numpy is already installed, just do `f2py -c -m calcMomentum momentum_calc.f90`.
+This will build a `calcMomentum.so` file that can be used on Linux.

 Here is the output from **f2py** for reference.

 ```dos